rockzeng/pipefy-api-docs/card_post.md

 | current_phase_detail | the current phase details of the card, including fields and values. |
 | other_phase_detailS | list of other (previous or next) phase details of the card, including its fields and (possible) values. |

-To get a list of all cards of a pipe, or of a specific phase, check the examples provided at the [pipe](pipe.md) endpoint.